 CSIRO is one of four partners in the NovaSAR-1 mission.
 The following organisations also have access to a percentage capacity share:

 CSIRO can request NovaSAR-1 imagery from anywhere in the world but has priority to request images over Australia.
 Other mission partners may request images over our region, but CSIRO’s requests will be prioritised.
 Similarly, other partners have priority over their own regions (India, the Philippines and the UK) and in these locations, their requests will take priority over other partners’ requests.
 If you have an interest in imagery from these areas please contact the respective mission partner directly.

 Australia’s NovaSAR-1 Mission Plan

 CSIRO will co-ordinate and prioritize data acquisition requests and mission planning to:

-- Support national emergency data needs (e.g. disaster like fires and floods; maritime security).
+- Support national emergency data needs (e.g. disasters like fires and floods; maritime security).

-- Support R&D projects for the Australia research community (including universities, government and strategic partners).
+- Support R&D projects for the research community (including universities, government and strategic partners).

-- Provide background acquisitions for Australia-wide wall-to-wall mapping. – When we are not obtaining images to fulfil user requests or facilitate CSIRO research, we will use the remaining capacity to produce strategic mapping over the whole of Australia.
-This will allow us to build up an extensive archive that will prove useful when temporal collections of data are required in the future.
+- Provide background acquisitions for Australia-wide wall-to-wall mapping (when not obtaining images to fulfil user requests or facilitate CSIRO research, the remaining capacity will be used to produce mapping over the whole of Australia.
+This will build up an extensive baseline archive of multi-temporal imagery).